severian42/GraphRAG-Local-UI/README.md

 ## 🗺️ Roadmap

 ### **Important Note:** GraphRAG Local UI is currently a major work in progress and building a UI around the GraphRAG library has introduced a number of challenges; mainly with the Indexing process.
+The query works fantastic and provides a number of ways to easily and comprehensively utilize the GraphRAG library to query your indexed data.
 As I strive to make the application more stable with local LLMs, users should expect to encounter some bugs and breaking changes.
 I appreciate your patience and feedback during this development phase.
+If you encounter indexing issues while running this Gradio app while I am debugging it, you can typically run it straight in the terminal with the CLI args and have it work out 80-90% of the time.

 *The app gained traction much quicker than anticipated, so we are actively working to fix bugs and integrate suggested improvements.
 While it is currently functional, it has been primarily tested on a Mac Studio M2.*